 The consultation process with the Capricorn District Taxi Council delayed the project by approximately two weeks, however, as members were not readily available for meetings.
-A mass meeting was held on Tuesday 28 January 2003 with the respective associations in the Capricorn District through the Capricorn District Taxi Council.
 A copy of the minutes of the meeting appears in Appendix A of this report.